yoonhero/ohpotatocoin-web/README.md

 It consists of Information of the transaction.
 See the specific inforamtion of that block.

+### Transaction "/wallet"

+This Page will create wallet and download it.
+Transaction with other people or Mine the Block.

 ## The Other functions are coming soon